fragmnt/strat-usps-smart-contact/README.md

 - ./pkg

-    reactjs ui to integrate with the testnet node and smart contract.
+    reactjs ui to integrate with the testnet node api and smart contract. utilizes the `bitcore-lib` package as well as `web3`.

 - ./src